zkilling/Plex-Audiobook-Guide-25/README.md

 * [Notes](#notes)

 ### Goal
-Show as much metadata as possible in Plex &amp; Booksonic.
+Keep a Uniform metadata and file structure.
+While showing as much as possible in Plex &amp; Prologue.
 Filter/browse/search by Narrator, Author, Genre, Year, Series, Rating, or Publisher.
 Show Album Covers and Summary's.
 Make the organizing and tagging as quick and painless as possible.
 We need to do these 4 general steps:

 0. (Optional) Convert mp3's to chapterized m4b.
 1. Ensure the ALBUM and ALBUMARTIST (or ARTIST) tags are set and correct.